 The rock of Guatapé is known as La Piedra del Peñol and it is a single mass and standing at an impressive 200 meters (656 ft).
-If you make it to the top, you’ll get amazing panoramic views of the the lake and surrounding countryside.
+If you make it to the top, you'll get amazing panoramic views of the lake and the surrounding countryside.

 The hike itself is much more of a stair walk than a strenuous rock climbing stint.
 It's also pretty short and only takes around 15-30 minutes to reach the top.
 However, it can obviously be quite strenuous for some as there are a total of 650 steep stairs to make it to the top of the rock.

 The entrance fee is 20,000 COP ($5.20 USD) per person, and you pay at the base.